meteor/meteor/packages/babel/README.md

 * `babel` - Exposes the [Babel API](https://babeljs.io/docs/usage/api/) on the
   symbol `Babel`.
 For example, `Babel.transform(code, options)`.

-* `babel-plugin` - Causes `.es6` files in the package or app that uses it to be transpiled.
-Only "Meteor approved" features are enabled.

 * `babel-runtime` - Meteor versions of the external helpers used by Babel-generated code.
 Meteor's core packages must run on IE 8 without polyfills, so these helpers cannot assume the existence of